apeirora/audit-log-poc-for-otel/docs/community-proposal.md

 ## Lessons Learned

+The following lessons were distilled from the PoC, test runs, and incident reviews; they explain why certain recommendations exist and motivate the improvement proposals in the next section.

 | Area                       | Insight                                                                                                                             |
 | -------------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |
 | Timeout Fragmentation      | Layered timeouts cause premature abort (see OTLP Go issue [#6588](https://github.com/open-telemetry/opentelemetry-go/issues/6588)). |